 International representatives of travel industry have visited the Industrial University of Tyumen training ground, situated in Uspenskoye village, as a part of information tour called ‘Get Acquainted with Siberia in Tyumen’.

-The purpose of the tour is to show foreign travel agents the most interesting and captivating perks this part of Russia has to offer to promote Tyumen and the region among foreign tourists.
+The purpose of the tour is to show foreign travel agents the most interesting and captivating sights this part of Russia has to offer in order to promote Tyumen and the region among foreign tourists.

 Visitors from Japan, Germany, Estonia, Bulgaria, Slovenia, Lithuania, Italy, Serbia and Singapore will see the Gaol of Yalutorovsk, Abalak settlement and the largest petrochemical industrial site in Tobolsk over a few days.

 Drill derrick at the Industrial University of Tyumen training ground in Uspenskoye village, or Uspenka (as locals call it), is a remarkable sight.
 It was filmed in the Soviet movie ‘Siberiade’.
 In 2017 the Agency for Tourism and Promotion of the Tyumen Region included this ground and the derrick into the oilman touring route ‘Black Gold of Siberia’.
 Since that moment tourists are often visitors to the ground.
 After getting familiar with oil-production equipment they undergo a ceremony of becoming an oilman and then try the local speciality - fish soup.

 Ivan Podgorny, chief of the training ground, and Joel Azameso, master's student at the Industrial University of Tyumen, provide guided tours for foreign visitors.
 After a short tour around the training ground the guests were invited to get acquainted with safety regulations in a special trailer.
 In order to see the drill derrick visitors had to wear hard hats.